-- It is very difficult to quantify how generators would respond to significant change in FPF by examining past behaviour - Analysis carried out does tend to indicate that generators reaction to the variable signal is minimal but it is difficult to isolate individual aspects of the mechanism or behavioural responses to them and in general generator units tend to aim for high availability at all times as opposed to reacting to capacity payment signals associated with specific trading periods. - Planned outages are coordinated by the SOs to minimise fluctuations in the margin.
-Increasing the volatility of Variable payments may undermine this outage planning and coordination process which currently works well for all parties - The SOs would like the structure of the CPM to incentivise Generators to take short term maintenance outages, which tend to arise at short notice but are usually quite flexible, at the time when margin is best.
+- It is very difficult to quantify how generators would respond to significant change in FPF by examining past behaviour - Analysis carried out does tend to indicate that generators reaction to the capacity payment signal is minimal but it is difficult to isolate individual aspects of the mechanism or behavioural responses to them and in general generator units tend to aim for high availability at all times as opposed to reacting to capacity payment signals associated with specific trading periods. - Planned outages are coordinated by the SOs to minimise fluctuations in the margin.
+Increasing the volatility of Variable payments may undermine this outage planning and coordination process which currently works well for all parties. - The SOs would like to structure the CPM to incentivise Generators to take short term maintenance outages, which tend to arise at short notice but are usually quite flexible, at the time when margin is best.
 SOs believe that making the Ex-Post payments more volatile would be more likely to influence this behaviour.
-Changes in the Variable Payments are unlikely to influence this behaviour in the right way. - Given these two points it is still the SOs position that separate FPFs for each pot is the best approach and that increasing FPF is most useful in the Ex-Post payment
+Changes in the Variable Payments are unlikely to influence this behaviour in the right way. - Given these two points it is the SOs position that the variable component does not adequately meet the objectives of the CPM to incentivise investment and provide the correct signals for availability.
+The SOs also believe an increase in the volatility of the Ex-Post pot should influence behaviour more appropriately to meet these objectives.